warwickbuilds/whenisthenextspacexlaunch.com/README.md

 ## Releases

-Planned Featues

 #### Version 2.0

 - Features
-  - (TODO)Converted to v4 of spaceX API
+  - Converted to v4 of spaceX API
-  - (IndexedDB)Integrated cache of API data for PWA
+  - Static file caching using CacheAPI for PWA offine support
+  - Image caching using CacheAPI for performance and offline support
   - Modified display for TBA launch dates (countdown will only show for confirmed launch time)
-  - (Cache API) Cached static files
-  - If available use flickr image from API for background
+  - API Response data cached in IndexedDB with max min refresh time of 30mins
+  - Various interface tweaks, fixes and improvements

 #### Version 1.6